borysrr/FitLab/README.md

 Contribution Statement:

-all work was completed by us and this is how we splited up the work for the project.
+all work was completed by us and this is how we split up the work for the project.

 Tom: Worked with the database and the functionality to be incorporated into the website, the SQL linking, and the phpMyAdmin connection (CRUD).